OpenStickCommunity/GP2040-CE/README.md

 * [bitbank2](https://github.com/bitbank2) for the [OneBitDisplay](https://github.com/bitbank2/OneBitDisplay) and [BitBang_I2C](https://github.com/bitbank2/BitBang_I2C) libraries, which were ported for use with the Pico SDK
 * [arntsonl](https://github.com/arntsonl) for the amazing cleanup and feature additions that brought us to v0.5.0
 * [alirin222](https://github.com/alirin222) for the awesome turbo code ([@alirin222](https://twitter.com/alirin222) on Twitter)
+* [DeBug] for improvments to the web-UI and fixing the PS3 homebutton issue
 * [TheTrain](https://github.com/TheTrainGoes/GP2040-Projects) and [Fortinbra](https://github.com/Fortinbra) for helping keep our community chugging along